cheshtabiala/Basics_of_Python/README.md

 # python3
-This will help understand pandas library in Python
+This will help understand basics of Python alongwith some assignment and solutions.